Cerberus Transformer: Joint Semantic, Affordance and Attribute Parsing: Experiment

 \subsection{Experiments on Optimal Weights}

 \textbf{Optimal weights effectively balance Cerberus.} We conduct experiments to understand the effect of using optimal weights.
 For comparison, we train a Cerberus using a uniformly weighted multi-task loss, and the results are shown in Tab.\ref{tab:moo}.
+We also conduct experiments with two CNN-based models under the same settings to further show the role of optimal weights.
 It is clear that training with optimal weights gets superior performance.
-The mIoU of attribute is increased by 0.8\%, affordance performance increases 2.3\% and mIoU of semantic is also raised by 2.1\%.
-Notably, using a uniformly weighted loss even results in lower performance for affordance and semantics, when compared with separately trained models.
+Specifically, for Cerberus, the mIoU of attribute is increased by 0.8\%, affordance performance increases 2.3\% and mIoU of semantic is also raised by 2.1\%.
+Notably, using a uniformly weighted loss even results in lower performance on certain sub-tasks, when compared with separately trained models.
 This indicates that there are inconsistent gradient directions between tasks during training and using uniform weights cannot successfully leverage task affinity to resolve them, while optimal weights can better unleash the power of multi-task training to achieve that.

 \textbf{Optimal weights bias towards tougher tasks}.
 To investigate how optimal weights benefit Cerberus training, we visualize the weight distributions during training in Fig.\ref{fig:Weights}, taking affordance as an example.
 For every affordance label, we collect a subset of the train set which contains all the samples in which the label exists.
 We save the corresponding optimal weights when encountering these samples.
 As shown in Fig.\ref{fig:Weights}, different labels correspond to different distributions.
 For \emph{Lyable} and \emph{Sittable}, the affordance weights are higher than in other affordance distributions.
 And these two classes have lower mIoU results.
 This reveals that when training tougher sub-tasks, optimal weights tend to be higher.
 And through dynamic balancing between different sub-tasks, Cerberus achieves superior performance.